yuumasato/compliance-operator/doc/tutorials/workshop/content/exercises/13-complex-yaml.md

 A `jq` filter allows us to pre-process the resources and configurations so that they are easier to check with the `yamlfile_value` template.

-There are two use cases where a `jq` filter is very helpful.
+There are two use cases where a `jq` filter is necessary.

 ## 1. Checking a key in a nested yaml or json

-Some Kuberentes configurations contain a yaml formatted value in them, and checking for these values requires the use of `jqfilters`
+Some Kuberentes configurations contain a yaml formatted value in them, and checking for these values requires the use of `jq` filter.

-For example, looking at an `openShift-kube-api-server` `ConfigMap` we can see a `data."config.yaml"` key whose value is yaml formatted.
+For example, looking at an `openshift-kube-api-server` `ConfigMap` we can see a `data."config.yaml"` key whose value is yaml formatted.

 ```